libsdl-org/SDL/docs/README-migration.md

 SDL_LockAudioDevice() and SDL_UnlockAudioDevice() have been removed, since there is no callback in another thread to protect.
 SDL's audio subsystem and SDL_AudioStream maintain their own locks internally, so audio streams are safe to use from any thread.
 If the app assigns a callback to a specific stream, it can use the stream's lock through SDL_LockAudioStream() if necessary.

 SDL_PauseAudioDevice() no longer takes a second argument; it always pauses the device.
-To unpause, use SDL_UnpauseAudioDevice().
+To unpause, use SDL_ResumeAudioDevice().

 Audio devices, opened by SDL_OpenAudioDevice(), no longer start in a paused state, as they don't begin processing audio until a stream is bound.